zllovesuki/homebridge-c920-pi/README.md

 1. Refers to [this link on SE](https://raspberrypi.stackexchange.com/a/70544) for `alsa` support, or else your stream will have no sound.
 2. Refers to [this link on Reddit](https://www.reddit.com/r/raspberry_pi/comments/5677qw/hardware_accelerated_x264_encoding_with_ffmpeg/) for `omx` and `mmal` support, or else your RPi will be on fire and disintegrate.
+3. You also need to include `--enable-network --enable-protocol=tcp --enable-demuxer=rtsp --enable-decoder=h264` when you are compiling or else you won't be able to use `rtsp` stream from `v4l2rtspserver` as an input.

 ## setup